lemoncheesecake/lemoncheesecake/doc/bdd.rst

 with `behave <https://behave.readthedocs.io/en/latest/>`_.

 This integration allows :ref:`logging functions <logging>`, :ref:`matchers <matchers>` to be used within behave's steps.
-This integration also benefit from the various lemoncheesecake reporting backends.
+This integration also benefit from the various lemoncheesecake reporting backends (Slack, ReportPortal, among others).

 No extra dependency are required besides lemoncheesecake and behave.